lipsia-fmri/vini/README.md

 *.v (lipsia's vista format)
 The viewer is written in python and does not have any external dependencies.

-To install viff, see the `installation`_  instructions.
+To install viff, see the `installation`_.  instructions.

 #How-to